JuliaLang/devcontainer-templates/README.md

+# NOTE TO JULIA DEVS

+This repo needs to be customized for Julia before it is useful, i.e. this is very much a work-in-progress.
+Once that is done it will be the "official" devcontainer template for the Julia language.

 # Dev Container Templates: Self Authoring Guide

 > This repo provides a starting point and example for creating your own custom [Dev Container Templates](https://containers.dev/implementors/templates), hosted for free on GitHub Container Registry.
 The example in this repository follows the [Dev Container Template distribution specification](https://containers.dev/implementors/templates-distribution/).